rick12000/vocalance/README.md

    $env:Path = "$HOME\.local\bin;$env:Path"
    ```

+### Set Up Vocalance

-3. Create a 3.13.9 virtual environment named `vocalance_env` with UV:
+1. Create a 3.13.9 virtual environment named `vocalance_env` with UV:
    ```bash
    uv venv --python 3.13.9 vocalance_env
    ```

-4. Activate the environment:
+2. Activate the environment:
    ```bash
    vocalance_env\Scripts\activate
    ```

-5. Clone the repository:
+3. Clone the repository:
    ```bash
    git clone https://github.com/rick12000/vocalance.git
    ```

-6. Go to the repository directory:
+4. Go to the repository directory:
    ```bash
    cd vocalance
    ```

-7. Install Vocalance from `uv.lock`:
+5. Install Vocalance from `uv.lock`:
    ```bash
    uv sync --active
    ```

-8. Run the application:
+6. Run the application:
    ```bash
    python vocalance.py
    ```

 The application will start up and download any required models (like speech recognition models) on first run (these are downloaded from Hugging Face or other reputable hosts).

 This may take several minutes depending on your internet connection.

+Then you're good to go!
+If you haven't already, refer to Vocalance's official website for [instructions](https://rick12000.github.io/vocalance-launch-site/instructions.html) on how to get started.

-On follow up runs, you can skip the `uv sync --active` step and just run the application (in the environment you created earlier).
+**NOTE**: The next time you run the application, you can skip the `uv sync --active` step and just run the application (in the environment you created earlier).

-If you haven't already, refer to Vocalance's official website for [instructions](https://rick12000.github.io/vocalance-launch-site/instructions.html).

 ### Pip